Tamworth Regional Council: Demographics

-Population growth in the Tamworth Regional Council between the 2011 census and the 2016 census was 6.0 per cent.
-When compared with total population growth of Australia for the same period, being 8.8 per cent, population growth in the Tamworth Regional local government area was slightly lower than the national average.
-The median weekly income for residents within the Tamworth Regional Council was significantly lower than the national average.
+Population growth in the Tamworth Regional Local Government Area between the 2011 Census and the 2016 Census was 6.0 per cent.
+When compared with total population growth of Australia for the same period, being 8.8 per cent, population growth in the Tamworth Regional Local Government Area was slightly lower than the national average.

+The median weekly income for residents within the Tamworth Regional Council was lower than the national average, this downwards trend compared to the national average was also seen with personal and family incomes.